-What Can a Handyman Do in Houston, TX?
+What Can a Handyman Do Without a License in Houston, TX?

 Texas does not issue a single statewide "general contractor" license for typical handyman/general repair work, but Texas does require state licenses for specific trades (electrical, plumbing, HVAC) and some specialty work.
 In Houston (Harris County), you generally must comply with City of Houston permits/inspections for many projects even if you don’t need a state contractor license; trade work must be done by appropriately licensed individuals/contractors.
 Texas does not have a simple statewide "handyman exemption" with a dollar threshold that allows unlicensed electrical/plumbing/HVAC work—those trades remain licensed regardless of job price.